Pseudoholomorphic Quilts: Invariants for quilted surfaces

 \begin{theorem}[Quilted Gluing Theorem] Suppose that $\ul{e}_\pm=(k^\pm_i,e^\pm_i)_{i=1,\ldots,N}\in \E_\pm({\ul{S}})$ are ends with $n_{\ul{e}_-}=n_{\ul{e}_+}=N$ and such that the data $M_{k^-_i,e^-_i}=M_{k^+_i,e^+_i}$ and $\ul{L}_{\ul{e}_-}=\ul{L}_{\ul{e}_+}$ coincide.
 Then we have

 where $\#^{\ul{e}_-}_{\ul{e}_+}(\ul{S})$ is the quilted surface obtained by gluing the ends in $\ul{e}_-$ to the corresponding ends in $\ul{e}_+$.
-The algebraic trace $\Tr_{\ul{e}_-,\ul{e}_+}$ is defined by the formula \eqref{trace} but using the quilted cup and cap (a union of strips with Lagrangian boundary and seam conditions given by $\ul{L}_{\ul{e}_\pm}$ as for quilted Floer theory, but with two outgoing resp.\ incoming ends as in Figure \ref{quiltcupcap}) to define $\Phi_\cup,\Phi_\cap$.
-The sign $\eps_{\ul{S},\#^{e_-}_{e_+}(\ul{S}),\ul{M}}$ is the gluing sign in Theorem \ref{thm Fglue1} for the unquilted surface $\ul{S}'$; it depends on the orderings of the boundary components and the dimensions of the entries of $\ul{M}$. \end{theorem}
+The algebraic trace $\Tr_{\ul{e}_-,\ul{e}_+}$ is defined by the formula \eqref{trace} but using the quilted cup and cap (a union of strips with Lagrangian boundary and seam conditions given by $\ul{L}_{\ul{e}_\pm}$ as for quilted Floer theory, but with two outgoing resp.\ incoming ends as in Figure \ref{quiltcupcap}) to define $\Phi_\cup,\Phi_\cap$. \end{theorem}